Wrongful Discharge Claims

 Maryland is an “at will” employment state, which means that in the absence of a formal written employment agreement, employers can generally terminate their employees for any reason or no reason at all.
 However, there are numerous exceptions, and both state and federal laws protect Maryland employees against what is commonly referred to as “wrongful termination” or “wrongful discharge.”

 The remedies for wrongful discharge in Maryland range from the reinstatement of employment to payment of financial compensation, with many different options and permutations in between.
-With more than 18 years of experience, Annapolis wrongful discharge attorney Joyce E. Smithey has represented employers and employees in wrongful discharge disputes.
+With more than 18 years of experience, Maryland wrongful terminationattorney Joyce E. Smithey has represented employers and employees in wrongful discharge disputes.
 If you believe that you were terminated from your employment, if you are a Maryland employer facing a wrongful discharge claim, or if you are an employer seeking to mitigate your risk through policy implementation and claim prevention strategies, Ms. Smithey has the legal knowledge and practical, real-life insights to meet your needs.

-Forms of Wrongful Discharge in Maryland
+Forms of Wrongful Termination in Maryland

 Broadly speaking, wrongful discharge can be broken down into three categories: (i) termination in breach of an employment agreement, (ii) termination in violation of statutory law (Maryland or federal), and (iii) termination in violation of public policy.